Steve Jobs Fast Facts

 1974 - Takes a job with Atari designing video games, then leaves that same year to travel through India.

-1976 - Co-founds Apple in his family's garage with Steve Wozniak and introduces the Apple I computer.
+1976 - Co-founds Apple in his family's garage with Wozniak and introduces the Apple I computer.

 1977 - Along with Wozniak, produces the Apple II.